cudeso/cudeso-honeypot/DOC/dionaea.INSTALL.md

 ## Logrotating

 Make sure that you rotate your logs.
 You can use the **dionaea.logrotate** script for this (make sure you define the correct path).

+## SQLITE database scheme

+By default dionaea logs to a sqlite file /var/lib/dionaea/logsql.sqlite.

+The sqlite logstash module needs an ID-column to keep track of the data.
+The patch **logsql.py** adds an ID field and keeps its updated with every dionaea connection.

+- Remove the SQLITE database /var/lib/dionaea/logsql.sqlite.
+- Apply the patch
+- Restart dionaea

 ## Set dionaea to start at boot